 A variety of primates are present at Lopé.
 Although there is a slim possibility we might encounter the wonderful Mandrill, we stand a much better chance of finding the strange, imp-like Black Colobus and possibly Crowned Guenon.
 We will also have further opportunities to see African Forest Buffalo and Forest Elephant, and we should also encounter Bushbuck and one or more species of duiker.

-Gabon: Day 14 After some final birding at Lopé, we will return to Libreville, where our tour ends in the evening.
+Gabon: Day 15 After spending much of the day at Lopé National Park, we will take the train to Libreville for an overnight stay.